The 10 Best DC Storylines of All Time

 The Killing Joke further solidifies Alan Moore’s spot as one of the best writers the comic book medium has ever seen.
 His ability to craft and tell the perfect story is put on full display in The Killing Joke.
 What makes the book so special is it was designed to be a one-off and not a part of Batman’s cannon.
-However, because of how much things changed because of it, it has become the jumping point for many future Batman stories.
+However, because of how much things changed, it has become the jumping point for many future Batman stories.

 3. Crisis on Infinite Earths

 If there was a problem with comic books it’s that it’s very difficult to simply pick up a book, begin reading, and know exactly what’s going on.
 What I’m saying is that too often comic books become a convoluted mess that even the writers occasionally can’t figure out.
 Crisis on Infinite Earths aimed to fix this.